learning-zone/css-basics/README.md

   background-color: yellow;
 }
 ```
-**Adjacent Sibling Combinator (+)**: The adjacent sibling selector selects all elements that are the adjacent siblings of a specified element.
+**c) Adjacent Sibling Combinator (+)**: The adjacent sibling selector selects all elements that are the adjacent siblings of a specified element.

 The following example selects all `<p>` elements that are placed immediately after `<div>` elements:
 ```css